isc-projects/bind9/bin/delv/delv.rst

    This option controls whether to display the CLASS when printing a record.
 The default is to display the CLASS.

+.. option:: +ns, +nons

+   This option toggles name server mode.
+When this option is in use, the ``delv`` process instantiates a full recursive resolver, and uses that to look up the requested query name and type.
+Turning on this option also activates ``+mtrace`` and ``+rtrace``, so that every iterative query will be logged, including the full response messages from each authoritatve server.

+   This is intended to be similar to the behavior of ``dig +trace``, but because it uses the same code as ``named``, it much more accurately replicates the behavior of a recursive name server with a cold cache processing a recursive query.

 .. option:: +ttl, +nottl

    This option controls whether to display the TTL when printing a record.
 The